homelab-00/LongFormSTT/README.md

 Most parameters are commented inside the script.
 The ones you'll mostly care about are:

 * `THRESHOLD` (*default=500*): Defines how aggressive silence detection is.
-* `CHUNK_SPLIT_INTERVAL` (*default=60*): Defines how long each temp audio chunk is.
+* `CHUNK_SPLIT_INTERVAL` (*default=60*): Defines how long each temp audio chunk is in seconds.
 * `model_id` (*default="Systran/faster-whisper-large-v3"*): The model used for transcription.
 You can change it by simply copying the name of the model you're interested in from Hugging Face.
-* `language` (*default="en"*): The main language you'll be speaking to the script.
-This doesn't mean that it won't recognize anything spoken in other languages; I use the script with the language set to "el" (Greek) and
-  I can throw some English words and even small sentences in with no problem.
+* `language` (*default="en" for the English version*): The main language you'll be speaking to the script.
+This doesn't mean that it won't recognize anything spoken in other languages; I use the script with the language set to "el" (Greek) and I can throw some English words and even small sentences in with no problem.
 Though this depends on the model and language mix.
+The full list of languages (and their associated codes) for the `whisper` family of models can be found [here](https://github.com/openai/whisper/blob/main/whisper/tokenizer.py).

 ## Preview